Cesar-Jim/pokechallenge/README.md

 ## Description

-Pokechallenge is an application that consumes an API called PokeAPI that resides at: https://pokeapi.co/ Data is presented in pages where each page contains 20 clickable Pokemon cells.
-Once a Pokemon cell is clicked, a route is generated and individual data is presented.
+Pokechallenge is an application that consumes an API called PokeAPI, which resides at: https://pokeapi.co/ Data is presented in pages, each one holding 20 clickable Pokemon cells.
+Once a Pokemon cell is clicked, a route is generated and individual pokemon data is presented.

 Some basic animations where used for transitions.